blahcat/blahcat.github.io/content/2021-01-10-browsing_registry_kernel_mode.md

 {{ img(src="/img/950bbc05-e57e-4d49-96a4-9aefec9a8ef6.png", title="Hive Layout") }}

-Some hives are loaded very early in the boot process, as the BCD needs to retrieve its configuration settings from it in the `BCD` hive; and also during kernel loading, hardware info are exposed from the `HARDWARE` hive.
+Some hives are loaded very early in the boot process, as the {{ abbr(abbr="BCD", title="Boot Configuration Database") }} needs to retrieve its configuration settings from it in the {{ abbr(abbr="CM", title="Boot Configuration Database") }} hive; and also during kernel loading, hardware info are exposed from the `HARDWARE` hive.
 Once parsed and loaded from file to memory, all the system hives are linked via a `LIST_ENTRY` whose head is pointed by the exposed symbol `nt!CmpHiveListHead`, and can be iterated over as a list of `nt!_CMHIVE` object using the `nt!_CMHIVE.HiveList` field.
 Therefore a quick parsing can be done with our best friends WinDbg + DDM, which allows us to do some LINQ magic:

 ```txt
 0: kd> dx -s @$hives = Debugger.Utility.Collections.FromListEntry(*(nt!_LIST_ENTRY*)&nt!CmpHiveListHead,"nt!_CMHIVE","HiveList")